chookiantatt/Fine-tuning-BERT-classifier/README.md

-# bert_classifier
-Fine-tuning multi-label material classifier(BERT)
+# Fine-tuning multi-label material classifier(BERT)

 ****A material classification task using BERT (Bidirectional Encoder Representations from Transformers) to predict multiple classes for chemical/biological substances.****